kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The Policy Report API is already being used by several projects and tools in the Kubernetes community and CNCF ecosystem, as detailed above.
-Moving the API to a the `github.com/kubernetes-sigs/` GitHub org will provide a permanent home for the API, along with improved visibility and colloboration.
+The PolicyReport API is already being used by several projects and tools in the Kubernetes community and CNCF ecosystem, as detailed above.
+Moving the API to a the `github.com/kubernetes-sigs/` GitHub org will provide a permanent home for the API, along with improved visibility and collaboration.

 ### Goals